meichengstuy/ESE_124_Final_Project/README.md

 The main function then will execute the apporpriate functions from stack, such as pop and peek, to help Micheal go through the maze.

-Micheal will constantly read the value of where it is in the maze, and if it is on a good deed ( represented as a number on the input file ), then this is recognized in the code.
+Micheal will constantly read the value of where it is in the maze, and if it is on a good deed ( represented as a number in the input file ), then this is recognized in the code.